-One of the distinguishing features of Heritage Steel cookware is our use of 316Ti stainless steel.
+One of the distinguishing features of our Titanium Series is the use of 316Ti stainless steel.
 So, what exactly is it, and how does it improve the quality of our cookware?

 What is stainless steel?